Product Design · UX Research · Game Design · Full-Stack Engineering

 Debugging a database at 2am teaches you things.

-This wasn't a weekend project that went smoothly.
-I went through 10+ development sessions, multiple database migrations, and a debugging saga that taught me more about PostgreSQL than any course could.
+This wasn't a project that went smoothly.
+We went through 24+ development sessions, multiple database migrations, and a debugging saga that taught me more about production systems than any course could.

 01